Event And Identity

 HTTP API

-Include external_id or email in your API requests to our HTTP API.
+Include external_id or email in your requests to the HTTP API.

 Sources